As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

-The look on Spencer's face when he realises the fire is his fault, Sam and Freddie's emotion in their voices, and the music playing make that scene one giant Tear Jerker.
+- The look on Spencer's face when he realizes the fire is his fault, Sam and Freddie's emotion in their voices, and the music playing make that scene one giant Tear Jerker.

-Freddie in iSaved Your Life.
+- Freddie in iSaved Your Life.
 The couple looked so happy and cute together, and then Sam gets into his head with the bacon theory.
 You can tell he's not comfortable with the situation at all, and that even kissing Carly feels like he's doing the wrong thing.
-The way he 'retreats', and then his "What did I do" introspection.
+The way he 'retreats', and then his "What did I do" introspection (And even shouting it again in the extended version of the episode).
 That whole episode cemented both Freddie's woobie status, as he just cannot catch a break (even from his own conscience), and cemented just how strong his convictions are.
 But still, poor guy.

 Spencer: Sorry, I was just... waiting for someone.